Codecademy/docs/content/go/concepts/math-functions/terms/remainder/remainder.md

   - 'paths/computer-science'
 ---

-The **`Remainder()`** function returns the remainder of two given values.
-The remainder may be a whole number or the IEEE 754 floating-point.
+The **`Remainder()`** function returns the remainder of the division of two given values.
+The remainder may be a whole number, or a floating-point.

 ## Syntax